+There must be text above every illustration that discusses the information in that illustration and contains the first in text reference to that illustration.
 There must be an in text reference to every illustration in a lab report (e.g. "(Table 1)" "as shown in Figure 1." "(1)" "Equation 1 shows...").
 Where an equation is referenced in the text use the number (e.g. "(1)"), but when a sentence begins with a reference to an equation use "Equation" and its number (e.g. "Equation 1 shows...").

 Illustrations must be referenced individually.
 A report cannot refer to two or more illustrations in one reference (e.g. "The balloon design is shown in Figures 1 through 5).
+Multiple views of a single design can be presented side by side as a single illustration.